sharetribe/flex-docs/src/docs/cookbook-payments/enable-payment-intents-in-ftw/index.md

 ![Stripe.js: PaymentIntents authentication modal](./stripe-paymentintents-authentication-modal.png)

-> Note: `stripe.handleCardPayment` needs an instance of Stripe to be
+> Note: `stripe.confirmCardPayment` needs an instance of Stripe to be
-> passed from StripePaymentForm. `stripe.handleCardPayment` will check
+> passed from StripePaymentForm. `stripe.confirmCardPayment` will check
 > card details from connected Stripe Elements input.

 ## 4. CheckoutPage: save updated transaction